Fees and Payments

 Note: This exemption list may be amended in future trimesters.

-- $108.00 for full-time students (FT = study load of 0.25 EFTSL and above)
+- $108.00 for full-time students* (FT = study load of 2 units and above)

-- $81.00 for part-time students (PT = a study load below 0.25 EFTSL)
+- 81.00 for part-time students (PT = a study load of 1 unit)

 The payment date or the date that the debt is incurred for SSAF is on census date, however cannot be earlier than the last dates students are able to enrol in a course.
-Eligible students who wish to access SA-HELP must complete a ‘Request for SA-HELP’ ormm on or before the date payable.
-Contact Student Services for more information about accessing this form.
-SSAF can be invoiced before census date but liability is incurred as of census date.

 The SSAF can be paid via up front or by deferring the fee.